Check your rebate eligibility

 Launched December 2025, this QLD program offers landlords up to $3,500 to install solar on rental properties.
 Grants range from $2,500 (3-4kW) to $3,500 (5kW+).
 The property must have rent of $1,000/week or less and tenant consent is required.
 Apply through QRIDA.

 Legitimate $0 upfront solar is not a scam — it works by combining real government rebates with financing.
 However, be cautious of companies that overstate savings or lock you into unfavourable contracts.
-Always compare at least 3 quotes, check the installer is SAA-accredited, and read the finance terms carefully.
+Make sure the installer is SAA-accredited with a strong reputation, and read the finance terms carefully.

 A quality 6.6kW system in Queensland typically costs $7,000-$9,000 before rebates.
 After the federal STC rebate of $2,400-$2,800 (depending on your zone), the out-of-pocket cost drops to $4,200-$6,600.
 With interest-free finance, this can be spread over 4-5 years at $70-$110/month — less than most electricity bills.